sync-for-science/rsna-deploy/README.md

 python create_rsna_infrastructure.py --sg --ingress --ec2
 ```

+5. You may want to manually assign a tag to the Elastic IP.
+Couldn't boto3 it in a few minutes.

 ## Deploying Code

 1. Running the following will use ssm to send commands to the EC2 to install docker anddocker-compose,